 Physician Assistant Job Description, Salary, and Skills

 Are you interested in a career as a Physician Assistant (PA)?
-It can be an alternative career path for someone who is interested in medicine but doesn't meet the requirements for becoming a doctor or who wants to get started on a career sooner than the many years it takes to become a physician.
+It can be an alternative career path for someone who is interested in medicine, but wants to get started on a career sooner than the time it takes to become a physician.
 In addition, PAs often have more limited costs for medical liability insurance.

 Physician Assistants carry out many of the same functions as traditional medical doctors including examining patients, prescribing medicine, and ordering diagnostic tests.
 In most cases, they work under the supervision of physicians or surgeons.
 In some states, rural areas and inner-city areas, physician assistants work more independently, consulting with physicians only when they need help with a case.